ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### Old beatmaps

 A staff member has to move the beatmap manually to use Beatmap Discussion.
 [Ephemeral](/users/102335) is currently in charge of transferring beatmapsets.
-All existing maps in the WIP and pending statuses that do not have any mod posts in the forum have been converted to use Beatmap Discussion.
+All existing beatmaps in the WIP and pending statuses that do not have any mod posts in the forum have been converted to use Beatmap Discussion.

 ### Returning to the old modding system

 It is no longer possible to return to the old modding system.
-The only maps that may use the old system are those with mod posts.
-If maps already use Modding Discussion, the forum thread will not have a reply button, instead, it will replaced with a button that redirects to the Beatmap Discussion panel.
+The only beatmaps that may use the old system are those with mod posts.
+If beatmaps already use Beatmap Discussion, the forum thread will not have a reply button, instead, it will replaced with a button that redirects to the Beatmap Discussion panel.

 ## Accessing the Beatmap Discussion page